Amber-Williams/Media-Madness/client/README.md

 Now your back end is set up!
 Now for the front end...

-1) Go into the media madness client folder -> mmadness folder and run
+1) Go into the media madness client folder and run

 ````
 npm install